Explore

 Resolution

-Resolution approving with modifications the decision of the City Planning Commission on ULURP No. C 240280 ZMK, a Zoning Map amendment (L.U.
-No. 212).
+Resolution approving the decision of the City Planning Commission on ULURP No. C 260038 ZMK, for a Zoning Map amendment (L.U.
+No. 12).

 A motion was made that this Resolution be Approved, by Council approved by consent Roll Call.